 The Award’s effect on schools and communities is powerful.
-As one principal recalls, “The National Blue Ribbon begins a process you cannot stop.”
+As one principal recalled, “The National Blue Ribbon begins a process you cannot stop.”

-Many National Blue Ribbon Schools find they attract business partners, financial assistance and volunteers.
-If school choice is an option, student applications to National Blue Ribbon Schools increase.
+Many National Blue Ribbon Schools find they attract new business partners, financial assistance and volunteers.
+If school choice is an option, numbers of student applications soar.
 Less quantifiably, the Award inspires students: “You have pride, knowing your school worked so hard to reach that goal,” one student noted.
 The Award re-energizes staff and parents.
 Teachers describe a renewed commitment to exchanging new ideas with one another.
 Student pride and staff confidence grow.

 National Blue Ribbon School principal and teacher leaders are called on to give presentations at state, regional, and professional meetings about the practices that have made a difference for their students and faculty.
 District and state educators visit these model schools to learn about promising leadership and instructional strategies.

 Selected profiles of schools are featured on the NBRS website and winning applications are posted on the U.S. Education Department’s Blue Ribbon website.
-National Blue Ribbon Schools are frequently profiled in the Department’s newsletters and journals and on the Department’s Institute of Education Sciences’ Doing What Works website.
+National Blue Ribbon Schools are frequently profiled in the Department’s newsletters and journals as well as the Doing What Works project of the Department’s Institute of Education Sciences